 Particulars of Loans Guarantees or Investments

-In terms of the provisions of Section 186(11) of the Companies Act theprovisions of Section 186 of the Companeis Act except sub-section (1) thereof do notapply to any loan made any guarantee given or security provided or any investment made bya banking company in the ordinary course of its business.
+In terms of the provisions of Section 186(11) of the Companies Act theprovisions of Section 186 of the Companies Act except sub-section (1) thereof do notapply to any loan made any guarantee given security provided or any investment made bya banking company in the ordinary course of its business.
 However the particulars ofinvestments made by the Bank are disclosed in the Financial Statements for the FY 2021-22forming part of this Annual Report as per the applicable provisions of the BR Act.